Submissions

 1. Introduction

-State the objectives of the work and provide an adequate background, avoiding a detailed literature survey.
-Description of the research area, pertinent background information, and the hypotheses tested in the study should be included.
-The statement of the problem with the general aim or the basic research questions of the study must be well stated to identify the research gap.
+State the work's goals and provide an adequate background, avoiding a detailed literature survey.
+Include a description of the research area, pertinent background information, and the hypotheses tested in the study.
+To identify the research gap, it is crucial to clearly state the problem statement, the general aim, and the basic research questions.

 1. Materials and methods

-Materials and methods should include explicit and concise descriptions of all methods or procedures employed.
+Materials and methods should include explicit, and concise descriptions of all methods or procedures employed.
 Commonly used methods require only a citation of the original source.
 The accuracy, reproducibility, reliability, etc. of the work are worth mentioning.
-The statistical tools used to analyze the data should be clearly explained.
-Experimental animals or human subjects must be accompanied by a statement of the necessary ethical approval from the appropriate ethical committee.
+You should clearly explain the statistical tools used to analyze the data.
+A statement of necessary ethical approval from the appropriate ethical committee must accompany the use of experimental animals or human subjects.

-The results should be clear and concise.
-They should include experimental, qualitative, or quantitative data but not extend discussions of its relative significance.
-Results are more easily grasped by readers if they are presented in graphic or tabular form rather than discursively.
-When dealing with the results, data should not be repeated in the text, tables, or figures.
+Results should be clear and concise.
+They should include experimental, qualitative, or quantitative data, but not lengthy discussions of its relative significance.
+Presenting results in graphic or

-Discussion explores the significance of the results of the work without repeating them.
+The discussion explores the significance of the work's results without repeating them.
 A combined results and discussion section is often appropriate.
 Avoid excessive citations and discussions of published literature.
-This section relates the results section to the current understanding of the scientific problems being investigated in the field.
-A comparison of other works in the field should be included here.
+This section links the results section to the current understanding of the scientific problems under investigation in the field.
+This section should include a comparison of other works in the field.
 This section also allows discussing the significance of your results.
 This section should end with new answers or questions that arise as a result of the findings.
 Lengthy discussion necessarily means a delay in accepting manuscripts for publication.
-The discussion should be written with a logical connection between the introduction and conclusions.
+Write the discussion with a logical connection between the introduction and conclusions.

 1. Conclusions